 Canada’s relations with Vietnam are expanding, particularly through rapidly-increasing trade and investment and a prominent development assistance presence.
-In 2009, Vietnam was confirmed as one of Canada’s 20 countries of focus.
+Canada’s relations with Vietnam are expanding, particularly through rapidly-increasing trade and investment and a prominent development assistance presence.
+Vietnam is confirmed as one of Canada’s 25 countries of focus.
 High-level political engagement has also increased in the past years.
 Prime Minister Harper visited Hanoi during APEC in 2006, while the first-ever visit to Canada by a Vietnamese Prime Minister was in June 2005.
 Former Deputy Prime Minister/Foreign Minister Khiem made an official visit to Canada in September 2009.
 Prime Minister Dung visited in June 2010 to attend the G20 meeting in Toronto as Chair of the Association of Southeast Asian Nations (ASEAN).
 Former Minister of Foreign Affairs Lawrence Cannon travelled to Hanoi in July 2010 to attend the ASEAN Post Ministerial Conference and the ASEAN Regional.
 Governor General David Johnston visited Vietnam as part his State visit to Southeast Asia in November 2011.
 Minister of International Trade Ed Fast visited Ho Chi Minh City in August 2012 and Foreign Affairs Minister John Baird travelled to Vietnam in March 2013.
 Deputy Prime Minister Ninh visited Ottawa and Toronto in December 2013.

 Canada and Vietnam share membership in multiple multilateral forums, including ASEAN, in which Canada is a Dialogue Partner; Vietnam was Canada’s Coordinating Country for 2006-09.
 Canada and Vietnam are also members of the Asia-Pacific Economic Cooperation (APEC), the World Trade Organization (WTO), the ASEAN Regional Forum, the Francophonie and the United Nations.